Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: allnutritious.com

-Are you craving Japanese takeout – without all the carbs?
-Then you’ll want to try my Teriyaki Chicken Lettuce Wraps.
+Craving Japanese takeout? you’ll want to try my Teriyaki Chicken Lettuce Wraps.

 Per Serving: